How many of the companies above can you recognize from only part of their logo? Hint: They’re in alphabetical order.

 It’s important to recognize the difference between a logo and a brand.
 They’re not the same thing.

 Seth Godin, author of The Purple Cow, and multiple other books on marketing, had the best explanation I’ve ever heard: “So, the easy way to remember this is Hyatt Hotels.
 They don’t have a brand, they have a logo.
 Because if Hyatt had come out with a line of sneakers, we would have no idea what that would look like.
 But Nike… Nike has a brand, because if they came out with a hotel, we know exactly what a Nike hotel would be like, because of the expectation.”

 Just because you have a favorable disposition toward a logo doesn’t mean it’s well-designed.
 Arguably, MTV was one of the worst designed logos ever.
-Yet it was a very successful brand, because they had a good product and a great company that gave meaning to the brand.
-Then as the brand evolved, it morphed from a static version to a “kinetic” version, that reflected the nature of the programming.
-Soon it was part of pop-culture.
+Yet it was a very successful brand, because they had a good product and a great company that came along au just the right time, as music itself evolved to become a visual medium as well as audio.
+All the stars lined up, and soon it became a symbol of pop-culture.
+The company gave meaning to the logo.